 As expected, different aesthetics claim to embrace different concepts, activities, color palettes or media consumption.
 While the Dark Academia aesthetic (one of the most popular aesthetics on Tumblr and Instagram) embraces museum exhibitions, tweed blazers, courses in romance languages, and late night study sessions with jazz or classical music playing in the background, the VSCO aesthetic embraces surfing, crop tops, practicing excellent skincare, and environmentalism-friendly causes.

 Now as we all know: Where there's popularity, a backlash is sure to follow.
-The greater number of aesthetics in play, the more criticism of certain aesthetics abound, as well as a complete rejection of them altogether.
+The greater number of aesthetics in play, the more criticism of certain aesthetics abound, as well as the complete rejection of them altogether.
 For example, a popular rebuke of the Cottagecore aesthetic is that it is predicated on the romanticization of European colonialism throughout the Americas, as well as the whitewashing of the oppression endured by ethnic communities in Europe, such as the Roma and followers of pagan faiths.
 A major complaint some have about aesthetics in general is that they, for lack of better phrasing, "erase the individual."

 Some have interpreted aesthetic concepts as personas others only adopt because they're afraid to be themselves, and instead embrace a facade that perpetuates stereotypes, stifles personal growth, and bolsters the dependence on cliques who may shame or berate you if you don't mimic the aesthetic perfectly.
 I've seen some go so far as to insist that young people are pursuing careers simply based on an aesthetic, which is an idea that those who don't subscribe to aesthetics then mock and deride those young people for.
-(The irony is lost on them, sadly.)

 You can pretty much type in any aesthetic name or just the word "aesthetic" into YouTube and find a bevy of videos with people complaining about that aesthetic or all of them in general.
-Some valid points are made, but in the end, I think there's a lot of presumption on the motivations of the person donning the aesthetic.
+Some valid points are made, but in the end, I think there's a lot of presumption on the motivations of the person donning that particular aesthetic.

 Let me explain.